udemy/js-tooling/packages/eslint-plugin-udemy/rules/angular-path-based-module-names/README.md

-# Match Their Paths
+# Angular Path Based Module Names

-`angular-module-names/match-their-paths` rule requires your `angular.module` name to match the path of the file the module is in relative to some specified root.
+`udemy/angular-path-based-module-names` rule requires your `angular.module` name to match the path of the file the module is in relative to some specified root.

 There's another rule, [`angular/file-name`](https://github.com/Gillespie59/eslint-plugin-angular/blob/master/docs/rules/file-name.md),